Deutsche Retail Banking Markt Generative Engine Optimization (GEO) Report

 Industry Ranking

 In this section, we present the comprehensive ranking of brands across the entire Deutsche Retail Banking Markt industry based on our Generative Engine Optimization (GEO) analysis.
 This is already described in the previous chapter where we talk about the methodology.
-Drawing from a broad set of consumer-oriented prompts tested across multiple sub-industries and leading LLMs such as xAI grok-4, Google ai-overviews, Google gemini-2.5-pro, Perplexity sonar, and OpenAI gpt-4, these rankings reflect key metrics including Visibility, Share of Voice, and Average Sentiment.
-This approach provides a robust evaluation of how brands perform in the evolving landscape of AI-driven search and content generation, highlighting their prominence and perception.
+Drawing from a broad set of consumer-oriented prompts tested across multiple sub-industries and leading LLMs, these rankings reflect key metrics such as Visibility, Share of Voice, and Average Sentiment.
+This aggregated view provides a holistic snapshot of brand performance in the era of AI-driven search, highlighting how generative engines are reshaping visibility and consumer perceptions in the Deutsche Retail Banking Markt industry.
+Our analysis, encompassing data from 115 brands and processed using 5 advanced language models (xAI grok-4, Google ai-overviews, Google gemini-2.5-pro, Perplexity sonar, OpenAI gpt-4), ensures comprehensive coverage and objective evaluation.
 For clarity, here's a more detailed explanation of each metric, with all scores normalized to a 0-100% scale for easy comparison:

 - • Visibility: Measures how frequently a brand appears across all LLM responses, normalized as a percentage of the maximum possible mentions (0% indicating no visibility, 100% for the most visible brand).
 This highlights a brand's overall prominence in generative search results.